bajor/ai-tools-i-use-presentation/slides.md

 <br>

-> Frequent AI suggestions had to be reviewed, corrected, or re‑prompted.
+Frequent AI suggestions had to be reviewed, corrected, or re‑prompted.
 Only ~39% of AI-generated code was accepted.

+Sometimes it is faster and more preciese to write solution directly in programming language than solution in english of what you want to archieve.

 ![Demo](./devs_forecast_vs_actual.png)